cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/full-text-search-functions.md

 ## FREETEXT

-The FREETEXT command provides the ability to search for a matched term based on the meaning of the terms as opposed to the exact character string.&#x20;
+The FREETEXT command provides the ability to search for a matched term based on the meaning of the terms as opposed to the exact character string.

 At a high level, this commands finds matches based on separating the string into individual words, determining inflectional versions of the word and using a thesaurus to expand or replace the term to improve the search.